PanicStation.org

 Important note

 This is general information, not medical advice.
-If you think a button battery may have been swallowed, treat it as urgent and seek emergency care.
+If you think a button battery may have been swallowed, treat it as urgent and seek emergency medical help.

 Additional Resources